Asia Today: Beijing's daily cases drop, India's rise sharply

 BEIJING (AP) — China’s capital Beijing reported a decline in newly confirmed cases of coronavirus Thursday as the city continued to press stricter measures to contain a new outbreak.

+The city has closed its borders to all confirmed cases, suspected cases, patients with fever and close contacts from abroad and other provinces, Zhang said.
+China already has barred most foreigners from entering the country and even foreign diplomats arriving from abroad must under two weeks of isolation at home, he said.

+All indoor public venues, including club houses and party rooms in apartment complexes, will remain closed, Zhang said.
+Offices, restaurants and hotels in high risk area will be shut down, he said.
+Flights at the city's two airports have already been cut by half.

-Beijing reported 21 cases, down from 31 on Wednesday.
-The national total of 28 included four brought by Chinese travelers from outside the country and three in the city of Tianjin and Hebei province, both of which border Beijing.
+Beijing reported 21 cases on Thursday, down from 31 on Wednesday.
+The national total of 28 new cases included four brought by Chinese travelers from outside the country and three in the city of Tianjin and Hebei province, both of which border Beijing.

 Pompeo “stressed the need for full transparency and information sharing to combat the ongoing COVID-19 pandemic and prevent future outbreaks,” the State Department said in a statement.